top of page

 • YouTube

-Every effort has been made to represent our services and programs and their potential accurately.
+Every effort has been made to accurately represent our services and programs, as well as their potential.
 The testimonials and examples used don’t apply to every organization/individual and are not intended to represent or guarantee that any organization or individual will achieve the same or similar results.
-Each organization and individual’s success depends on their background, dedication, desire, and motivation.
-There is an inherent risk of capital loss as with any business endeavor, and there is no guarantee that your organization will achieve your goals.
+The success of each organization and individual depends on their background, dedication, desire, and motivation.
+There is an inherent risk of capital loss as with any business endeavor, and there is no guarantee that your organization will achieve its goals.

 Copyright ©2007-2025 Growth Potential Consulting LLC.
 All Rights Reserved.